ICTU/quality-time/docs/src/development.md

 ### Application tests

-The application tests in theory test all components through the frontend, but unfortunately the number of tests is still very small.
+The application tests in theory test all components through the frontend, but unfortunately the number of tests is too small to meet that goal.
 To run the application tests, start all components and then start the tests:

 ```console
 docker-compose up -d